HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Experiments

 \paragraph{Results}

-Our experiments demonstrate that \our{} consistently achieves near-perfect coverage and validity across diverse settings while offering substantial computational advantages.
-Results presented in Table \ref{table:countefacts_2_class} show that for binary classification tasks, our method generates counterfactual explanations with competitive proximity metrics and high plausibility, processing the moons dataset in merely 0.003 seconds compared to 0.75 seconds for CBCE.
-This pattern extends to multiclass scenarios as shown in Table \ref{table:countefacts_multi_class} and datasets with categorical features as illustrated in Table \ref{table:countefacts_categorical}, where \our{} maintains strong performance while producing valid counterfactuals that require only minimal modifications and remain within high-density regions of the training data distribution.
-By providing counterfactual explanations that are both valid and plausible, our approach enhances the practical interpretability and actionability of explanations while significantly outperforming baseline methods in computation speed, demonstrating its effectiveness for counterfactual analysis across binary, multiclass, and categorical tabular data.
+Our experiments demonstrate that \our{} consistently achieves near-perfect coverage and validity across diverse settings while offering substantial computational advantages (see Tables \ref{table:countefacts_2_class}-\ref{table:countefacts_categorical}).
+Results presented in Table \ref{table:countefacts_2_class} show that for binary classification tasks, our method generates counterfactual explanations with competitive proximity metrics and high plausibility, processing the Moons dataset in merely 0.003 seconds compared to 2724.99 seconds for Wachter.
+CEGP offers excellent L1 and L2 proximity, though this comes at the expense of lower probabilistic plausibility and density.
+Conversely, CBCE is very fast and generally achieves good LOF and IsoForest outlier scores, but it consistently yields the worst outcomes on distance-based metrics.
+All methods among CEGP, CEM, and Wachter require hours of optimization to generate counterfactual examples for all points in the test set, making them impractical for real-time applications.
+PPCEF specializes in maximizing P.Plaus., and its computational cost remains relatively moderate.

+In the multi-class case (\(K\)-class scenario), we consider a setting where, for a given factual point, we create \(K-1\) counterfactual points corresponding to all available target classes.
+Table~\ref{table:countefacts_multi_class} presents the resulting metrics aggregated over all classes (we omit the CEM method, as it does not support targeted counterfactuals).
+Noteworthy findings in the multi-class case, beyond those reported in Table~\ref{table:countefacts_2_class}, include the competitive performance of the Wachter method on L1 and L2 metrics, as well as the top scores achieved by \our{} on LogDens, LOF, and IsoForest.
+Our main advantage—time efficiency—becomes even more important here, as the number of possible alternative classes increases (e.g., up to 9 in the case of \textit{Digits}).

+The comparison on datasets with categorical features is illustrated in Table~\ref{table:countefacts_categorical} (we exclude the Wachter model since it is not designed for datasets with categorical features).
+Although both \our{} and PPCEF use INFs to estimate data density, only our method does it correctly for categorical variables (compare validity scores and see Section~\ref{sec:cat} for details). \our{} once again maintains strong performance, generating valid counterfactuals that require only minimal modifications and remain within high-density regions of the training data distribution.
+Among the remaining approaches, an interesting observation can be made for CEGP, which aggressively minimizes the Hamming distance and deteriorates other metrics (see low coverage for the Adult dataset).

+The results aggregated over all datasets from Tables~\ref{table:countefacts_2_class}-\ref{table:countefacts_categorical} are shown in Figure~\ref{fig:summary}.
+Notably, \our{} achieves very good results on in-distribution metrics (P.Plaus., LogDens, LOF, IsoForest) being significantly faster than other methods.
+Nevertheless, the proximity of counterfactuals generated by \our{} is frequently lower than the ones produced by competitive methods.